Schentrup-Software/Automatic-Stock-Trader/README.md

 You will need the `ASP.NET and web development` workflow installed in order to have the right tools to develop this application

+## A word on professional trading

+In the US, the [FINRA defines a "pattern day traders"](https://www.finra.org/investors/learn-to-invest/advanced-investing/day-trading-margin-requirements-know-rules) as a person who execute 4 or more “day trades” within five business days.
+To do this, you must  have at least $25,000 in their accounts and can only trade in margin accounts.
+If the account falls below that requirement, the pattern day trader will not be permitted to day trade until the account is restored to the $25,000 minimum equity level.
+The margin rule applies to day trading in any security, including options.
+Therefore, if you do meet the abouve requirements, you can set the `Is_Pattern_Day_Trader` to true and set the trading frequency to any or all of the employed strategies to `Minute`.
+If you do not meet these requires, do not set `Is_Pattern_Day_Trader` and use only the `Day` trading frequency.
+This will ensure you do not get marked as a pattern day trader and have your account locked.

 ## How to run

 ### Run using Digital Ocean